Dead or Alive (band): 1985–1987: Mainstream peak

+1988–1992: Nude, Fan The Flame, and Percy and Lever's departure

-At the end of 1988, Dead or Alive, now pared down to a duo of Burns and Coy, released the self-produced Nude (US No. 106, UK No. 82).
-In 2021, RetroPop Magazine retrospectively described Nude as the "perfect Dead or Alive album" and "their strongest offering overall".
-In the early phase of the album's production, Tim Lever and Mike Percy were fired from the band.
+At the end of 1988, Dead or Alive released the self-produced Nude (US No. 106, UK No. 82).
+During the album's production, Tim Lever and Mike Percy were fired from the band, leaving only Burns and Coy.
 The pair later formed careers as mixers and producers; both owned and operated Steelworks Studios in Sheffield and experienced success writing and mixing songs for acts like S Club 7, Blue, and Robbie Williams.
 From the information booklet in Sophisticated Boom Box MMXVI, Burns stated:

 During the first couple of months of writing and recording, Mike and Tim seemed to be acting a little distant and insular, and after a bit of investigation, we discovered that they were building their own professional recording studio where they lived.
 When we asked why, they said they wanted to move into concentrating on record production work on their own, didn't want to be in a band and touring and away from their families all of the time and say they were leaving the band at the end of the Nude album recording!
 Well, excuse me boys, but I don't tolerate disloyalty and people making plans behind my back.
 I discussed it with Steve, and he and I decided that we didn't want them working half-heartedly on an album that we knew had to be the very best we could make, so we fired them on the spot, and told them to go concentrate on giving 100% to their new career as producers.
 It was a tough decision to make, but they made the decision for us.